NormEval: A Unified Multi-Metric Framework for Evaluating Semantic Fidelity in Text Normalization: Methodology

 \subsubsection{Component 1: Compression Ratio}

-The first part of the framework addresses the macro-level effects of stemming, which we quantify by measuring vocabulary reduction.
+The first component addresses the macro-level effects of normalization, quantifying them through vocabulary reduction.
 The percentage reduction in vocabulary is defined as:

-Here, the symbol ``\#'' represents the total count of unique tokens. \begin{itemize} \item $CR > 1.0$: represents a more successful vocabulary compression; a larger reduction percentage indicates more aggressive stemming. \item $CR = 1.0$: indicates that there is change in vocabulary size (ineffective normalization). \item $CR < 1.0$: represents vocabulary expansion, a rare anomaly where the process increases the number of unique tokens (e.g., due to erratic tokenization). \end{itemize}
+Here, the symbol ``\#'' represents the total count of unique tokens. \begin{itemize} \item $CR > 1.0$: represents a more successful vocabulary compression; a larger reduction percentage indicates more aggressive stemming. \item $CR = 1.0$: indicates that there is no change in vocabulary size (ineffective compression). \item $CR < 1.0$: represents vocabulary expansion, a rare anomaly where the process increases the number of unique tokens (e.g., due to erratic tokenization). \end{itemize} Here, we kept the compression ratio unbounded to make the difference visible.